tellago/assignment-1/README.md

 # assignment-1
-Hosting Foodapp on Tomcat container
+Hosting Foodapp on Tomcat container by using Jenkins Pipeline.